finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReferencePortfolioApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReferencePortfolioApi>();
             var scope = "scope_example";  // string | The scope in which to create the reference portfolio. var createReferencePortfolioRequest = new CreateReferencePortfolioRequest(); // CreateReferencePortfolioRequest | The definition of the reference portfolio.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Portfolio result = apiInstance.CreateReferencePortfolio(scope, createReferencePortfolioRequest, opts: opts);

                 // CreateReferencePortfolio: Create reference portfolio
                 Portfolio result = apiInstance.CreateReferencePortfolio(scope, createReferencePortfolioRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));